quic/sense/README.md

 ### Pre-trained weights

-Pre-trained weights can be downloaded from this [google drive](https://drive.google.com/drive/folders/11UFnZDcpqehMYpv88PSE4m3bIPLiAZXh?usp=sharing).
-Be sure to download the entire directory and place it into `20bn-realtimenet/resources`.
+Pre-trained weights can be downloaded from [here](https://20bn.com/licensing/sdk/evaluation).
+After download, be sure to unzip and place the contents of the directory into `20bn-realtimenet/resources`.

 ## Available scripts